MoritzHanke/DynDNSV2CloudflareProxy/README.md

 # DynDNSV2CloudflareProxy
 Accepts DynDnsV2 Updates and redirects them to Cloudflare.
 Uses [NanoHTTP](https://github.com/NanoHttpd/nanohttpd) for hosting the server and [org.json](https://github.com/douglascrockford/JSON-java) for JSON de/-serialization.
 Build with maven, FAT-Jar also available.

+### Disclaimer
+Due to the dropped support of ``sun.security.tools.keytool`` in ``Java 16``, the HTTPs-server no longer works in these versions.
+The HTTP-server will still function (error message is still displayed in stdout).

 ## Quick Start
 1. Download the [FAT-Jar](#fat-jar)